spray/spray/README.md

 ```

 Scalar lenses are of type `Lens[Id]` (`Id` being defined as the identity type constructor, so `Id[T] == T`).
 Optional lenses are of type `Lens[Option]`.
 Lenses returning a sequence of values are of type `Lens[Seq]`.

-An
-interesting thing happens when two lenses of different cardinality are joined: The rule is to always return a lens
+It's interesting what happens when two lenses of different cardinality are joined: The rule is to always return a lens
 of the more general container type, i.e. the one with the greater cardinality.
+Joining two lenses of sequences of values
-See the source code of `JsonLenses.combine`
+results in a flattened sequence of all the results.
+See the source code of `JsonLenses.combine` and the `Join` type class
-and the `Join` type class to see how this is done.
+to see how this is done.

 #### Error handling